-- Sometimes sexual harassment can be stopped by telling the person directly that you are uncomfortable with his or her behavior and would like it to stop. - 2.
-Writing a letter to the person or talking to the person's supervisor can also be effective. - Go to a sexual harassment/violence information center or discuss the matter with a friend. - 4.
-Talk to others who might also be victims of harassment. - Any student, staff member, or faculty member is encouraged to discuss incidents of possible sexual harassment with the Campus Director, Associate Campus Director, Regional Vice President, or President.
+- Sometimes sexual harassment can be stopped by telling the person directly that you are uncomfortable with his or her behavior and would like it to stop. - Writing a letter to the person or talking to the person's supervisor can also be effective. - 3.
+Go to a sexual harassment/violence information center or discuss the matter with a friend. - Talk to others who might also be victimized by the harasser, since harassment often involves more than one victim - Any student, staff member, or faculty member is encouraged to discuss incidents of possible sexual harassment with the Campus Director, Associate Campus Director, or President.